Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 - Ideal for a quiet couple.

 If you use these statements in your rental ads, you suggest that you prefer some people over others.
-Tenants who don’t fit the description may feel that they won’t be treated fairly which would be a violation of the North Carolina Fair Housing Act.
+North Carolina tenants who don’t fit the description may feel that they won’t be treated fairly which would be a violation of the North Carolina Fair Housing Act.

 Other examples of statements North Carolina property owners should avoid using under the Fair Housing Act include: